crytic/echidna/README.md

 ## Installation

 ### Precompiled binaries

+Before starting, make sure Slither is [installed](https://github.com/crytic/slither) (`pip3 install slither-analyzer --user`).
 If you want to quickly test Echidna in Linux or MacOS, we provide statically linked Linux binaries built on Ubuntu and mostly static MacOS binaries on our [releases page](https://github.com/crytic/echidna/releases).
 You can also grab the same type of binaries from our [CI pipeline](https://github.com/crytic/echidna/actions?query=workflow%3ACI+branch%3Amaster+event%3Apush), just click the commit to find binaries for Linux or MacOS.
-Make sure you have the latest release of [crytic-compile](https://github.com/crytic/crytic-compile) and [slither](https://github.com/crytic/slither) installed before starting to use Echidna.

 ### Docker container